ashedzi/ashedzi/README.md

 ## About me

-Hi there, I’m Ashedzi a UI/UX designer and Software Developer who loves creating smooth, easy-to-use digital experiences.
-With a background in computer science and hands-on experience in design and development, I enjoy bringing ideas to life through both code and visuals.
-I’m eager to contribute as a Junior Software Developer, where I can combine my design and development skills to build impactful solutions while continuing to grow in the field.
+Hi there!
+I’m Ashedzi — a UI/UX Designer and Software Developer who loves creating smooth, easy-to-use digital experiences.
+With a background in Computer Science and hands-on experience in both design and development, I enjoy bringing ideas to life through code and visuals.

+I like tackling challenges head-on and figuring out smart, creative ways to solve problems.
+My goal is always to make something that not only works, but feels right to use.

+I’m ready to start my career as a Junior Software Developer, combining my design and coding skills to build projects that matter — and keep learning along the way.

 Interested in working together?
 Contact me at solomonashe84@gmail.com.
 I look forward to hearing from you.